PerchCMS/Solutions/architecture/how-do-i-add-an-rss-feed.md

+Created by: Drew McLellan
+Created date: 2014-03-11
+Last updated: 2014-03-11
+Authors: Drew McLellan
+Title: How do I add an RSS feed to a news page?
+Tags: rss, xml

 # How do I add an RSS feed to a news page?

 ## In this article we’ll look at how to use the power of perch_content_custom() and templates to create a simple RSS feed for content stored in a standard multiple item region in Perch.